mrdaemon/exosphere/docs/source/connections.rst

 Connecting to Systems
 =====================

-This is where the explanation of connection and auhentication methods goes.
+This is where the explanation of connection and authentication methods goes.